 In future Accountability Assessment exercises, the indicator system of the G20 Enhanced Structural Reform Agenda will be used to inform our review of the progress of our structural reforms and their adequacy to address structural challenges.

-Infrastructure investment is critical to boosting aggregate demand and reducing volatility in short term, catalyzing structural reform on supply side and fueling the growth in mid and long term.
+Infrastructure spending whether public or private is critical to boosting aggregate demand, including additional private investment, as well as catalyzing structural reforms on the supply side, thereby generating stronger, more sustainable, balanced and inclusive growth.
 We encourage the eleven Multilateral Development Banks (MDBs) to deliver their commitments from the "Joint Declaration of Aspirations on Actions to Support Infrastructure Investment".
-We support the MDBs to formulate quantitative ambition for high-quality infrastructure projects, maximize the quality of infrastructure projects, strengthen project pipelines, and enhance cooperation between existing and new MDBs as well as catalyze private resources.
-We stress the importance of quality infrastructure investment, which aims to ensure economic efficiency in view of life-cycle cost, safety, resilience against natural disaster, job creation, capacity building, and transfer of expertise and know-how, while addressing social and environmental impacts and aligning with economic and development strategies.
-We are committed to promoting global infrastructure connectivity and have launched the Global Infrastructure Connectivity Alliance Initiative earlier this year.
+We support the MDBs to formulate quantitative ambition for high-quality infrastructure projects within their respective mandates, maximize the quality of infrastructure projects, strengthen project pipelines, and enhance cooperation between existing and new MDBs as well as catalyze private resources.
+We stress the importance of quality infrastructure investment, which aims to ensure economic efficiency in view of life-cycle cost, safety, resilience against natural disaster, job creation, capacity building, and transfer of expertise and know-how on mutually agreed terms and conditions, while addressing social and environmental impacts and aligning with economic and development strategies.
+We are committed to promoting global infrastructure connectivity and have launched the Global Infrastructure Connectivity Alliance Initiative in July 2016.
 Based on the G20/OECD Guidance Note on Diversification of Financial Instruments for Infrastructure and SMEs, we will further promote diversified financing instruments on a voluntary basis.

-Tax policy plays a critical role in achieving sustainable economic growth.
+Tax policy plays a critical role in achieving strong, sustainable and balanced economic growth.
 We highlight the importance of effective tax policy tools in supply-side structural reforms and in the promoting innovation and inclusive growth.
-We also stress the need for increasing tax certainty to support cross-border trade and investment.
-We are committed to effectively coordinating our tax policies towards a fair and efficient international tax system that will diminish cross-border conflicts and contribute to our broader agenda on strong, sustainable and balanced growth.
+We also stress the benefits of tax certainty to support cross-border trade and investment.
+We support international tax cooperation and a fair and efficient international tax environment that will diminish conflicts among tax systems and contribute to our broader agenda on strong, sustainable and balanced growth.
 We ask the OECD and the IMF to produce reports on tax policies to promote innovation-driven and inclusive growth, and to improve tax certainty.
 In this connection, we take note that China would make its own contribution by establishing an international tax policy center for international tax policy design and research.